Spotted beebalm

 Native range: Nearly throughout

-To see where natural populations of spotted beebalm have been vouchered, visit florida.plantatlas.usf.edu.
+To see where natural populations of Spotted beebalm have been vouchered, visit florida.plantatlas.usf.edu.

-Soil: Dry to slightly moist, well-drained soil
+Soil: Dry to moist, well-drained soils

 Exposure: Full sun to partial shade